Nomikxyz/MorseCodeChat/README.md

 # MorseCodeChat
 Anonymous chat with Morse Code.
-Just your anonymous ID - nothing else to get in the way betwee you and two annoying sounds that get sent to every person on the server when you click a button.
+Just your anonymous ID - nothing else to get in the way between you and two annoying sounds that get sent to every person on the server when you click a button.

 Sending and receiving messages on mobile browsers is now possible.